Azure/azure-api-management-devops-resource-kit/src/README.md

 ## Running the Extractor
 Below are the steps to run the Extractor from the source code:
-- Clone this repository and navigate to {path_to_folder}/src/ARMTemplates
+- Clone this repository and navigate to {repo root}/src/ARMTemplates
 - Restore its packages using ```dotnet restore```
 - Make sure you have signed in using Azure CLI and have switched to the subscription containing the API Management instance from which the configurations will be extracted.
 ```